thewoolleyman/railsci/README.markdown

     rvmsudo chef-solo -c ~/chef/railsci_chef_repo/config/solo.rb -j ~/chef/railsci_chef_repo/config/node.json

-You can also use git to switch ~/chef/railsci\_chef\_repo to a local checkout of your remote fork of [railsci\_chef\_repo](http://github.com/thewoolleyman/railsci_chef_repo), so you can check in your changes and [open issues](http://github.com/thewoolleyman/railsci_chef_repo/issues) or send pull requests for your improvements and fixes.
+You can also use git to switch ~/chef/railsci\_chef\_repo to a local checkout of your remote fork of [railsci\_chef\_repo](http://github.com/thewoolleyman/railsci_chef_repo), or set override RAILSCI\_CHEF\_REPO\_URL when you are originally running the setup script.
+This will allow you to hack the Chef cookbooks in-place, and commit/push any improvements or fixes directly from the machine.
+Please [open issues](http://github.com/thewoolleyman/railsci_chef_repo/issues) or send pull requests for your improvements.

-Environment Variables to cuistomize how the Rails CI server Will Be Built
+Environment Variables to customize how the Rails CI server Will Be Built
 =========================================================================
 The following variables are supported by 'rails\_ci\_setup':